danborodin/go-web-api/README.md

 # Todo App

-This repository is backend part, frontend you can find on this link https://github.com/operator-id/ToDoApp
+- This repository the back-end part.
+- You can check out the front-end following this link:  https://github.com/operator-id/ToDoApp

 ->Routes